BrianZenhom/BrianZenhom/README.md

 **`Digital Craftsman (Developer/Designer)`**

-Building my version of user-friendly experiences and committed to improving my skills through continuous learning.
+Building my version of user-friendly front and backend services, committed to improving my skills through continuous learning.
-Been a graphic designer for 9+ years.
+Been a graphic designer for 9+ years, dove deep into web developing for the past 2+ years.
-2+ years web developing.

 ---